- Duplicate content is one of the largest issues holding back ecommerce category pages.

 But, so is targeting broad, competitive, high-volume keywords that represent much bigger opportunities.
 Your category pages are an ideal place to target these high-value keywords that flood your site with organic traffic.

 If you’re Home Depot, for example, your site benefits from the incremental build-up of hundreds of helpful DIY posts and other interest-focused content, like this post called 5 Ways to Maximize Space in the Bathroom.

 A post like that can target long-tail keywords like “bathroom storage ideas” (7,900 Google searches/month in the U.S., according to Ahrefs) and “small bathroom storage solutions” (100 searches/month).
 In tandem with the additional long-tail keywords from your other content, those keywords can add up to a huge amount of traffic.

 But a keyword like “bathroom vanities” (137,000 searches/month), which you’d use for your Bathroom Vanity category page, pulls in a huge amount of traffic all on its own.

 If you don’t leverage the power of your category pages to target the heavy-hitters, your incremental strategy might never get off the ground.
-Take a look at what’s already ranking for the keywords you’re targeting.
-This will show you what Google thinks users’ search intent is.
+Take a look at what’s already ranking for your target keywords.
+This strategy reveals the search intent behind those queries.
 From there, you can create category pages that provide the best solution for your users (and Google).

 Proper website architecture is critical for ecommerce SEO success.
 A simple, well organized site structure allows search engines to easily identify your most important pages.
 But it’s also great for users, too, because it helps them to find exactly what they want.